peterglezroa/ITESM/fundamentoRedes/introductionToNetworks.md

 * Number and type of services available
 * Area of responsability
 #### Local Area Network (LAN)
-A network infrastructure that provides acces to users and end devices in a small geographical area, which is typically an enterprise, home, or small business network owned and managed by an individual or IT department.
+A network infrastructure that provides access to users and end devices in a small geographical area, which is typically an enterprise, home, or small business network owned and managed by an individual or IT department.
 * It has an owner.
 * Mainly to share resources.